Solvent Abuse Facts, Information and Research

 Marina Clayton, 2007

-Interviews with young people who are ‘looked after’ and live in a residential establishment.
-The young people talk about their experience of ‘buzzing’ or ‘sniffing’ solvents.
+Interviews with young people in residential care who discuss their experience of ‘buzzing’ or ‘sniffing’ solvents.

 Log in with your credentials